-- The world languages requirement may be met in the following ways: a three-credit conversational-language course specifically designed for Whitworth's continuing studies programs, or a full year (eight semester credits or 15 quarter credits) of a world language at Whitworth or another university.
+- The world languages requirement may be met in the following ways: through a three-credit conversational-language course specifically designed for Whitworth's Continuing Studies programs, or through a full year (eight semester credits or 15 quarter-credits) of a world language at Whitworth or another university.

 Course Enrollment Limits for Continuing Studies Degree Programs

 A student may choose to enroll in one three-credit, non-accelerated evening course (fall, spring, and summer) in addition to his or her accelerated-format schedule.
 Tuition for each course will be charged at the current applicable tuition rate.
 Continuing studies students may not enroll in more than 17 credits during each continuing studies accelerated-format term, including regular-semester course registrations that overlap into a portion of any accelerated-format term.